kadolor/unidata/README.md

 If you have a lot of data to process, munging that data programmatically is much more efficient than munging that data manually.
 With a more automated solution, you can reduce your time spent processing each file and the likelihood for human error

+## Example: Using format_currency_entries()
+Calling the `format_currency_entries()` prepares raw data columns that contain dollar values for further data analysis.

+You can use `format_currency_entries()` to do the following:
+  + Remove the USD symbol ("$") from specified columns.
+  + Convert those specified columns from the object data type to the float64 data type.
+  + Round each value in specified columns to the nearest hundredth.